 From giving a week’s notice, ahead of being allowed to withdraw the ‘princely’ sum of Kes.
 10,000, to limited opening hours (we celebrated “opened until 3p.m”); from being taken through hoops before getting a loan, even after obediently ‘banking with us for six months’, to submitting all manner of documents (including letter from chief) just to open an account, from…Suffice to say, banks were the bastions of rigmarole when it came to accessing their services.
 And they could so this because, frustrated as we were, we didn’t have a choice.
 They were solely in charge of the sale.

-Today, of course, the selling environment is changing rapidly.
+Today, of course, the selling environment is disrupted and so changing rapidly.
 Millions of Kenyans hitherto ‘unbankable’ now are; you can open an account at 1am on a Sunday and borrow ten minutes later all from your ‘phone.
 We can get ‘unsecured’ loans and even transfer money from ‘phone’ to ‘phone’ without possessing the hitherto exalted bank account.
 Why?
 The government drastically reduced borrowing from banks; further, propelled by creative selling, innovative sellers addressed the needs of the frustrated buyers and the ground fundamentally shifted.
 Suddenly, we had options and wanted more.
 Banks were no longer in the charge of the selling environment.

 Before we snigger at banks saying “just deserves”, we are no different.
 You are no longer in charge of what you say at the interview (meaning you are not the sole source of information about you)-your online profile sells you (or not) too; you are not in charge of what you say about your company’s or product’s credibility-the news articles and social media sentiments appearing online are; even newspapers are not in charge of news-social media many times has informed you before the newspaper does.
 In fact, social media killed what used to be called Special Edition.
 (A runaway publication of breaking news, printed and circulated within hours, like the High Court ruling to nullify elections would have elicited).